Semisimplicity and weight-monodromy for fundamental groups: Introduction

 \subsubsection{Applications}

-In Section \ref{selmer-section}, we apply these results to prove structure theorems about the local Selmer varieties arising in the Chabauty-Kim program.
+As a further application of our main theorems, we apply these results in Section \ref{s:geometry} to study the geometry of local Bloch--Kato Selmer varieties arising in the Chabauty-Kim program.
 These are three sub-presheaves $\HH^1_e(G_K,U)\subseteq\HH^1_f(G_K,U)\subseteq\HH^1_g(G_K,U)$ of the continuous Galois cohomology presheaf $\HH^1(G_K,U)$ associated to the $\BQ_p$-pro-unipotent \'etale fundamental group $U=\pi_1^{\BQ_p}(X_{\overline K},\bar x)$, and are all representable by affine schemes over $\BQ_p$ \cite[Proposition~3]{minhyong:siegel}\cite[Lemma~5]{minhyong:selmer}.
 The relevance of the local Selmer varieties to Diophantine geometry and the Chabauty--Kim method comes via a certain \emph{non-abelian Kummer} or \emph{higher Albanese} map

-When $X$ is a smooth projective curve with good reduction, then the image of this map is contained in $\HH^1_e(G_K,U)=\HH^1_f(G_K,U)$, which is known to be an affine space over $\BQ_p$ \cite{minhyong:selmer}.
-However, without properness or good reduction assumptions, the image is not in general contained in $\HH^1_f$.
+When $X$ is a smooth projective curve with good reduction, then the image of this map is contained in $\HH^1_e(G_K,U)=\HH^1_f(G_K,U)$, which is known to be an affine space over $\BQ_p$ \cite[Proposition~1.4]{kim:tangential}.
+In the absence of properness or good reduction assumptions, the image is contained in $\HH^1_g(G_K,U)$, but not in general in $\HH^1_f$.

 Our contribution in this paper is to describe the geometry of $\HH^1_g(G_K,U)$ (for $X$ not necessarily proper, of arbitrary dimension, and with no restrictions on the reduction type).
-In fact, we find that its geometry is as good as could be hoped: it is \emph{canonically} isomorphic to the product of $\HH^1_e(G_K,U)$ and an explicit vector space $\Vge(U)^{p\varphi=1}$, and therefore also an affine space.
+In fact, we find that its geometry is as good as could be hoped: it is \emph{canonically} isomorphic to the product of $\HH^1_e(G_K,U)$ and an explicit (pro-finite-dimensional) vector space $\V(\D_\pst(U))^{\varphi=1}$, and therefore also an affine space.
 As an illustration, we are able to write down explicit dimension formulae in the case that $X$ is a curve.